Outburn-IL/fhir-terminology-runtime/README.md

 - `no-translation`: the source code exists, but no translation exists for the requested source system (or the mapping is empty).
 - `unsupported-equivalence`: a mapping exists, but all targets were ignored because their `equivalence` values are unsupported.
 In this case, `ignoredEquivalences` is included.
 - `duplicate-code`: returned only for **code-only** lookups when the same code exists under **multiple source systems** in the ConceptMap.
-- `unknown-conceptmap`: the ConceptMap identifier could not be resolved or loaded.
 - `invalid-code`: the input code was empty.

+Note: if the ConceptMap identifier cannot be resolved or the ConceptMap cannot be loaded, `translateConceptMap` throws.

 ### Equivalence handling